Skip to content

 E38

-If you are approaching a closed toll system, you will need to collect a non physical ticket (via Touch n’ Go, SmartTAG or RFID) before driving on the expressway.
-When you exit the expressway, you will then pay a certain amount based on how far you have travelled and your exit.
-Here are the tolls that use the closed toll booth system.
+When you approach a closed toll system, you’ll need to collect a non-physical ticket (via Touch ‘n Go, SmartTAG, or RFID) before entering the expressway.
+When you exit the expressway, you will then pay the fare at the toll plaza based on how far you have traveled.
+Here are the expressways/highways that use the closed toll booth system.

 Route Number